 Hello Everyone and Welcome to the Drawing a Science Fiction Character Series.

-In this second part, Tim Von Rueden takes you through adding value and shading to a sci-fi character.
+In this first part, Tim Von Rueden takes you through his initial process of drawing out the silhouettes for a sci-fi character.

 Below are some video stills from the different stages of this tutorial!

 1. Starting off most of these silhouettes I fill in a solid black character outline and then use the eraser tool to create the inner detail

 2. Continuing on with more of them, starting to include more dynamic poses

 3. Added a touch of color to liven them up

 So here are the final sci-fi character silhouettes, I numbered them and ask which three I should continue on with in the next tutorial!